Global Resource Navigation

 Mechanical & Energy Systems Engineering

-Students can examine environmental engineering, sustainability, renewable energy, and public policy issues relevant to energy conversion systems.
-At the University of Wyoming the ESE degree program considers both technical engineering issues as well as other practical aspects of energy utilization and implementation not typically covered in engineering education.
+Energy systems engineering students examine topics like environmental engineering, sustainability, renewable energy, and public policy issues relevant to energy conversion systems.
+At the University of Wyoming, the ESE degree program considers both technical engineering issues, as well as other practical aspects of energy utilization and implementation not typically covered in engineering education.
 Learn more or download our brochure.

 Why Mechanical and Energy Systems Engineering?

 - The ME program at UW offers committed, professional instruction.
 All ME classes (including laboratories) are taught by full-time faculty and all faculty have Ph.D. degrees.